heliopython/heliopy/doc/source/index.rst

 HelioPy Documentation
 #####################

-HelioPy is a free and open source set of tools for analysing space physics data in python.
-The main purpose is to make it easy to download and read in various space physics data sets.
+HelioPy is a free and open source set of tools for automatically downloading and reading in space physics timeseries data to python.

 Getting started
 ===============